Cheryl E Lawson, MA, NCC, LCMHC, CCTP

-I am a Licensed Professional Counselor (#4196), a Nationally Certified Counselor (#37711), a Certified Clinical Trauma Professional (through the International Association for Trauma Professionals) and previously held a NC state license as a school counselor for 10 years before committing full time to private practice.
+I am a Licensed Clinical Mental Health Counselor (#4196), a Nationally Certified Counselor (#37711), a Certified Clinical Trauma Professional (# 494054), and I previously held a NC state license as a school counselor for 10 years before committing full time to private clinical practice.
+I am now able to see clients located in Florida as I am a registered Florida Telehealth Provider (#TPMC1323) and will soon be additionally licensed in South Carolina.
+(Florida law requires I have a link to their department's website: https://flhealthsource.gov/telehealth/)

 I have a variety of experiences to draw from including being a middle and high school counselor, a contracted outpatient therapist for a clinical agency, and a sole practioner.